 Pay and submit your application

-Interview at the Swedish Migration Agency
+Interview with the Swedish Migration Agency

-The Swedish Migration Agency processes the application
+The Migration Agency processes the application

 If the Swedish Migration Agency needs more information from you

 The Swedish Migration Agency will contact you if we need further information or documentation from you.
 You do not need to contact the Swedish Migration Agency.
 If you have applied online and the Swedish Migration Agency asks you to provide additional information, you should do so by email.
 You should not send documents to the Swedish Migration Agency by regular post.
 You can read more about providing additional information in support of your case in the email the Swedish Migration Agency sends if you need to submit further information.